MAIF/otoroshi/manual/src/main/paradox/how-to-s/wasm-manager-installation.md

 }
 ````

-Let's edit the fake input context by adding the foo Header.
+Let's edit the fake input context by adding the exepected foo Header.

 ````json
 {